AurumAS/DoubleCache/README.md

 Depending on your cache need, you can combine these implementations and decorators as you need.
 The most complete example would be a DoubleCache which takes a local cache decorated with a SubscribingCache and a RedisCache decorated with a PublishingCache.
 This will result in a local cache which will be in sync with the other local caches, if a value isn't found the value will be retrieved from Redis before ultimatley resolved using the func provided to the cache.

+##Azure Managed Cache retirement
+Having a local cache in front of a sentralized cache is nothing new, and a feature available for the users of [Azure Managed Cache](https://msdn.microsoft.com/en-us/library/azure/dn386096.aspx).
+On 3rd of December 2015 Microsoft announce the [retirement of Azure Managed Cache](https://azure.microsoft.com/en-us/blog/azure-managed-cache-and-in-role-cache-services-to-be-retired-on-11-30-2016/), the migrate path is to use Azure Redis cache offering.
+As Microsoft has not made their own client for Redis, they recommend using the [StackExchange.Redis](https://github.com/StackExchange/StackExchange.Redis) client.
+This client does not provide a local cache feature and the migration document states
+>Local cache: Client applications would need to implement this functionality using a dictionary or similar data structure.

+DoubleCache provides this functionality using System.Runtime.Cache.MemoryCache.
+By creating your own implementation of the ICacheAside interface, it is easy to replace the local or remoote cache with your own.